 (Astrologers refer to the sun as a planet and also a luminary, along with the Moon.)

-Astrology is so much more but why wouldn’t the planet that governs the general personality be seen as the personality of astrology itself?
-That’s how rulerships work.
-Using the astrological language of words, archetypes and symbols we can understand and make sense of the ‘why’ rulerships work.
+But why not allow the sun aka the planet (or luminary) that governs the general personality of people (or anything with a beginning) be seen as the personality of astrology itself?
+That’s how rulerships work; the emphasised relationship is understood.
+Using the astrological language of words, archetypes and symbols we can understand and make sense of the ‘why’ the rulerships work.
+The sun at the centre of the solar system has a direct connection with the astrological symbol of the sun as the ego or self.

 The sun has fascinated human beings across nearly all indigenous cultures.
 Early civilizations worshipped the sun as a God giving it many names such as Sol in ancient Rome whose name we borrowed for words like solar and solarium.
 The ancient Greeks called the sun Helios.